alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 we must make sure that the upper 4 bytes of the register do not impact our results.
-We do not clear `rax` before our loop because we only ever work with `eax` and thus never access the upper 4 bytes; however, in our printing code, we must clear the 64bit registers before moving the numbers into their lower 4 bytes so that the numbers we pass to `printf` are correct.
+We do not clear `rax` before our loop because we only ever work with `eax` and thus never access the upper 4 bytes; however, in our printing code, we must clear the 64 bit registers before moving the numbers into their lower 4 bytes so that the numbers we pass to `printf` are correct.

+If your program doesn't print anything out, try placing `foundpairstr` at the start of your `.data` section.
+I found that if I placed it last, the `printf` call would not work.
+I am not sure why this is; if you have any idea, let me know!

 # Conclusion